bbgvisualjournalist/circumventing-censorship/README.md

 ### To do list ###

-* Make sure DNS is set up for RTL
+* Psiphon label is broken in comic.
 * Only include the initial drop cap on languages that need/want it.
 * Clean up the SASS/CSS

 ### Done ###